 Piglet took a shine to it straight away.
 I don’t think he really realised that it was for him to ride on, so for a while he was happy as larry pushing it around the kitchen.
 Although designed to look like a bike, the ToddleBike2 has 4 wheels so that it stays upright without any support.
 Piglet has been walking for quite a while now but he’s not always got the best balance, so a bike that supports itself means he’s got half a chance of riding on it.

 At first he wasn’t too keen on the idea of riding on it, so I took it round to my sisters house to see if watching his cousins would help him get the right idea.
 As soon as his cousin took a turn Piglet was all over him and the squabbles began!

 The Toddlebike2 has already taken a bit of a battering but it has withstood it well.
-They retail for £23.95 in Halfords which I think is really good value.
+They retail for £23.95 which I think is really good value.
 Since it is relatively inexpensive I won’t mind when Piglet is ready to leave Toddlebike2 behind and venture on to 2 wheels.